phorton1/Arduino-libraries-myIOT/docs/details.md

 I am just trying to make a simple ESP32 parameterized device with a decent UI !!!

 So, yes, this framework supports MQTT and can exist and interact with existing IOT frameworks.
-You can control a my_IOT device with your Alexa if you want.
+You can control a myIOT device with your Alexa if you want.

 Peronally, for the conglomeration of devices and user interface presentation, I chose an entirely different approach, instead of MQTT, based on software I had already written, and somewhat perfected, over